 On Saturday 25th May the team which put together the Scottish International Airshow have pulled together a display site.
 Not only can the public come and see the aeroplanes and meet the crews but they can also help raise funds to cover fuel for this incredible journey for WW2 vintage aircraft.

 While we take every opportunity to ensure the details for D-Day Squadron at Daks over Prestwick are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.

 Looking to reach new customers?
 We offer a variety of advertising options with prices starting from just £30 per month!